42videobricks/42videobricks-php-client/docs/Api/PlayerApi.md

 List players

-Return the list of players.
-Return an empty list it there is no player to return.
+Retrieve a list of all players.
+Returns an empty list if no players are available.

 ### Example